LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Problem Statement

-\paragraph{LoRA Tuning} LoRA~\citep{hu2022lora}, a parameter-efficient fine-tuning method, facilitates the adaptation of LLMs using a small-scale external module, eliminating the need for fine-tuning the entire model.
-LoRA tuning involves preserving the model weights while incorporating \textit{trainable} low-rank decomposition matrices in each layer as an adapter module.
-Compared to the full LLM, this module possesses significantly fewer trainable parameters, paving the way for rapid and robust adaptation using minimal examples.
-As such, LoRA tuning presents a resource-efficient technique to quickly adapt LLMs for novel tasks with restricted training data.
-Nevertheless, its performance often dwindles with extremely constrained examples (e.g. $5$ input-output pairs), as our experiments later illustrate.
-Hence, traditional LoRA methods primarily concentrate on training and testing within the same tasks, rather than venturing into few-shot cross-task generalization.
+\paragraph{LoRA Tuning} LoRA is a parameter-efficient fine-tuning method~\citep{hu2022lora}, facilitates the adaptation of LLMs using lightweight modules, eliminating the need for fine-tuning the entire weights.
+LoRA tuning involves keeping the original model weights frozen while introducing trainable low-rank decomposition matrices as adapter modules into each layer of the model.
+Compared to the base LLM, this module possesses significantly fewer trainable parameters, paving the way for rapid adaptation using minimal examples.
+As such, LoRA tuning presents a resource-efficient technique to quickly adapt LLMs for new tasks with restricted training data.
+However, traditional LoRA methods primarily concentrate on training and testing within the same tasks~\citep{Gema2023ParameterEfficientFO}, rather than venturing into few-shot cross-task generalization.